Michelle Rhee: Criticism

 Rhee's style of reform created a great deal of controversy.
 One common criticism disputes her assertion that, while a teacher, she dramatically increased students' average scores from the 13th percentile to the 90th.
 It was a statement that could not be verified during her confirmation process for D.C.
 Schools Chancellor.

 Rhee contended that under her chancellorship, student achievement in the D.C.
 Public Schools greatly improved.
 Since 2007, secondary schools have improved their standardized test pass rates by 14 percent in reading and 17 percent in math, while elementary school pass rates have improved 6 percent in reading and 15 percent in math.
 Systemwide high school graduation rates also improved by 3 percent, up to 72 percent in 2009.
 By 2010, D.C.
 Comprehensive Assessment System reading pass rates had increased by 14 percentage points, and math pass rates had increased by 17 percentage points.
 Enrollment decreased by 1 percent, a slower decline than prior years.
-However, significant achievement gaps remained between students in high-performing and low-performing school districts, and between white and black students.
 Education historian Diane Ravitch questioned the legitimacy of Rhee's results, alleging that "cheating, teaching to bad tests, institutionalized fraud, dumbing down of tests, and a narrowed curriculum" were the true outcomes of Rhee's tenure in D.C. schools.

 Some D.C. parents and community leaders complained that despite these improvements, the speed with which Rhee enacted her reforms left them without input on the changes.
 The District Council also criticized Rhee for being unresponsive to council members' requests for information about school operations.
 From 2008 to 2010, Rhee's approval ratings decreased from 59 percent to 43 percent.
 In 2010, 28 percent of African Americans supported Rhee, down from 50 percent in 2008.
 Yet even "as residents grow less supportive of Fenty's designated change agent for the schools," noted the Washington Post, "they still approve of some of the changes.
 The proportion of parents in the city who see violence or crime as a 'big problem' has declined from 78 to 65 percent....
 The quality and availability of books and other instructional materials is viewed as less of a major problem by all parents, dropping from 67 percent to 48 percent."
 Also, the Post indicated that "Rhee's efforts to raise the quality of teaching through improved training, evaluation, and dismissals might be gaining traction as well."